5 Delicious Spots to Enjoy Manti in Yerevan (+ Tips!)

 About the Author

 Mikayel Boyajian was born and raised in the roughly 9-thousand-strong Armenian community of Chicago, to a Der Hayr (Armenian Priest) and Yeretzgin (Wife of Armenian Priest).
-As such, his Armenian experience was sculpted mainly by the church, summer camps (Hye Camp, St. Nersess), and Armenian Dance Company of Chicago.
+As such, his Armenian experience was sculpted mainly by the church, summer camps (Hye Camp, St. Nersess), and the Armenian Dance Company of Chicago.

-His maternal roots are in Mush, Ghazanchi, and Gyumri, whereas his paternal roots are deep into the old Western Armenian cities of Kilis, Marash, and Aintab; which allowed him exposure into both Eastern and Western Armenian culture, language, and — most importantly — cuisine.
+His maternal roots are in Mush, Ghazanchi, and Gyumri, whereas his paternal roots are deep into the old Western Armenian cities of Kilis, Marash, and Aintab; which allowed him exposure to both Eastern and Western Armenian culture, language, and — most importantly — cuisine.

 Mikayel Boyajian